The ladder crystal: Deregularization

-For two partitions $\lambda$ and $\mu$ in the same regularization class, there are many ways to move the boxes in $\lambda$ on their ladders to obtain $\mu$.
-We define an \textit{arrangement of} $\mu$ \textit{from} $\lambda$ to be an assignment of each box in the Young diagram of $\lambda$ to a box in the Young diagram of $\mu$.
+For two partitions $\lambda$ and $\mu$ in the same regularization class, there may be many ways to move the boxes in $\lambda$ on their ladders to obtain $\mu$.
+We define an \textit{arrangement of} $\mu$ \textit{from} $\lambda$ to be a bijection which assigns each box in the Young diagram of $\lambda$ to a box in the same ladder of the Young diagram of $\mu$.
 An arrangement will be denoted by a set of ordered pairs $(x,y)$ with $x \in \lambda$ and $y \in \mu$, where both $x$ and $y$ are in the same ladder, and each $x \in \lambda$ and $y \in \mu$ is used exactly once.
-Such a pair $(x,y)$ denotes that the box $x$ from $\lambda$ is moved into position $y$ in $\mu$. $x$ is said to \textit{move up} if the position $y$ which it is paired with is higher in the ladder than $x$ is.
-Similarly, $x$ is said to \textit{move down} if the position $y$ is lower in the ladder than $x$ is. $x$ is said to \textit{stay put} if the position $y$ in $\mu$ has the same coordinates as position $x$ in $\lambda$.
+Such a pair $(x,y)$ denotes that the box $x$ from $\lambda$ is moved into position $y$ in $\mu$.
+We also introduce an ordering of boxes on each ladder; for two positions $x$ and $y$ on the same ladder, we say that $x \prec y$ if the position $x$ lies below $y$ on the ladder which they share.

 \begin{remark} We introduce the notation $\mathcal{B}(p)$ to denote the position paired with $p$ in an arrangement $\mathcal{B}$, i.e. $(p, \mathcal{B}(p)) \in \mathcal{B}$. \end{remark}